shakfu/cynn/README.md

 # cynn

-cynn is a thin Cython wrapper around minimal, dependency-free neural network libraries written in C, providing a zero-dependency Python library for learning about neural networks and for embedding lightweight models in applications where large machine-learning frameworks are impractical or unnecessary.
+cynn is a thin Cython wrapper around a set of minimal, dependency-free neural network libraries written in C, providing a zero-dependency Python library for learning about neural networks and for embedding lightweight models in applications where large machine-learning frameworks are impractical or unnecessary.

 ## Overview